 Thanks to our cluster explorer, you can cut through layers of complexity to see how your cluster is performing, from the heights of the control plane down to applications running on a single pod.

-one.newrelic.com > Kubernetes cluster explorer: The cluster explorer is our powerful, fully visual answer to the challenges associated with running Kubernetes at a large scale.
+one.newrelic.com > All capabilities > Kubernetes > Kubernetes cluster explorer: The cluster explorer is our powerful, fully visual answer to the challenges associated with running Kubernetes at a large scale.

 You can see the power of the Kubernetes integration in the cluster explorer, where the full picture of a cluster is made available on a single screen: nodes and pods are visualised according to their health and performance, with pending and alerting nodes in the innermost circles.
 Predefined alert conditions help you troubleshoot issues right from the start.
 Clicking each node reveals its status and how each app is performing and allows accessing their logs easily.